gashcrumb/backstage/beps/0002-dynamic-frontend-plugins/README.md

 > NOTE Share outcome of testing mixing multiple tools for module federation.

-Test should consist of trying to run permutation of webpack/Rspack/vite based shell apps/plugins and discover if we can freely choose any tool, or we should restrict the tooling to just a subset of the available options.
+Test should consist of trying to run permutations of webpack/Rspack/vite based shell apps/plugins and discover if we can freely choose any tool, or if we should restrict the tooling to just a subset of the available options.

 ### Plugin manifest

 Each plugin should have a manifest file with important metadata.
 This metadata is used to load the remote assets to browser.
-Plugin manifest should be part of a build output.
+The plugin manifest should be part of a build output.

-Manifest should have:
+A manifest should have:

 - name of plugin
 - how can be the init container accessed